Editor's PickExclusive Interview With Stefan Ćertić, CTO Of ETalc Technologies

 Stefan Ćertić:

-Obviously, prevention is key.
-There are set of standards published by NIST, and 95% of attacks I saw in my career are a consequence of not following these guidelines or implementing them on level of formality.
+Prevention is critical.
+There is a set of standards published by NIST, and 95% of attacks I saw, result from not following these guidelines or implementing them on a level of formality.

-One should take these standards such as ISO 27001 and understand them as “knowledge transfer” and a set of good practices made by the experience of others so you don’t pay the same toll.
+One should take these standards, such as ISO 27001, and understand them as “knowledge transfer” and a set of good practices made by the experience of others so you don’t pay the exact toll.

-However once compromised, the best advice I can give in migration is to threaten the whole system as compromised no matter of escalation level.
-There are tons of funny situations with companies migrating an attack by restoring backups, while in fact, backups were infected in a way to provide security escalation otherwise not possible.
+However, once compromised, the best advice I can give in migration is to threaten the whole system as compromised, regardless of the escalation level.
+There are tons of funny situations where companies migrate an attack by restoring backups, while in fact, backups are infected in a way that provides security escalation; otherwise, it is not possible.
 There’s no partial breach in my vocabulary.

 7. Question: Do you offer consultancy services for businesses with cybersecurity needs?